 You can take an even more comprehensive approach to your tinnitus management by augmenting hearing aids with other techniques, like stress reduction, sound stimulation, and counseling.

 Some hearing aid makers even utilize the irregular rhythm of fractal tones to decrease the symptoms of tinnitus.
 These rhythmically inconsistent tones can distract from the consistent and regular tones tinnitus sufferers hear.

-All of these strategies, from white noise therapies to sound therapies, use specialized hearing aid technology to distract the attention of the user away from paying attention to tinnitus noises.
+All of these strategies, from white noise therapies to sound therapies, use hearing aid technology to distract the attention of the user away from paying attention to tinnitus noises.